-Because the key symptom for most patients with chronic obstructive pulmonary disease (COPD) is shortness of breath, oxygen is often used as a successful treatment.
+Because the key symptom for most patients with chronic obstructive pulmonary disease (COPD) is shortness of breath, oxygen is often used as a treatment.
 However, it is not always clear to newly diagnosed patients whether medical oxygen treatment will be required or at which COPD stage oxygen therapy is likely to be prescribed.
 Read on to learn when pulmonologists often decide to prescribe supplemental oxygen to COPD patients.

 COPD is a progressive disease.
 Over time, the symptoms worsen, causing increasing breathlessness, coughing and more.
 There are four stages of COPD, each of which is characterized by worsening symptoms.